Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Experiments

-While we favor the above analysis, for completeness we attempt an alternative approach where $C_{gz}$ is adjusted to fit the $t$ versus $r$ dynamics data while $G_{gn}$ is fixed to the completely wetting value given by Eq.~(\ref{eq_Cgn}).
+While we favor the above analysis, for completeness we attempt an alternative fitting procedure where $C_{gz}$ is adjusted to fit the $t$ versus $r$ dynamics data while $G_{gn}$ is fixed to the completely wetting value given by Eq.~(\ref{eq_Cgn}).
 The resulting fits are reasonable, but not as good, as represented by the dashed curves in Fig.~\ref{fig_dynamics}.
 Interestingly, the fitted values of $C_{gz}$ have the expected $1/V^2$ scaling, as shown in the bottom plot of Fig.~\ref{fig_cgncgz}.
 Fitting to Eq.~(\ref{eq_Cgz}) gives $\zeta=1100\pm300$~g/(cm$\cdot$s).
-This is roughly ten times the bulk viscosity, in line with the findings of Ref.~\onlinecite{de_ruijter_droplet_1999}.
+This is roughly ten times the bulk viscosity, in line with the factor of 30 found in Ref.~\onlinecite{de_ruijter_droplet_1999} for a different fluid.
 Based on the reasonably good fits, the $1/V^2$ scaling of $C_{gz}$ with droplet volume, and the ratio of contact line friction to bulk viscosity, we cannot rule out this alternative analysis.